Welcome to Europe’s most comprehensive Christmas market guide!

 Hire a Car – Best for Families and Groups

 For a city break or Christmas market trip, you most likely won’t need to hire a car.
 If you are visiting multiple cities which are close by, I highly recommend catching the train instead of driving.
-Trains are convenient, comfortable and affordable.
+Trains are convenient, comfortable and more sustainable than cars.

 Hire a car with Rentalcars Connect for the best rates.